 Cooper Tire fired Anthony Runion because he hurled racially derogatory insults at African-American replacement workers as they passed the picket line on which Runion participated.
 After Runion’s first racial insult, and prior to his second, another voice from the picket line yelled more racial insults at the replacement workers.

 Runion’s union filed a grievance, arguing that the employer lacked sufficient cause to fire Runion.
 The labor arbitrator selected by the parties denied the grievance, concluding that the employer had “just cause” to terminate Runion’s employment due to the racial insults he shouted at the replacement workers.
 The union tried again by filing an unfair labor practice charge with the NLRB.
-The board concluded that Runion’s racial taunts from the picket line were protected by Section 7, and the
+The board concluded that Runion’s racial taunts from the picket line were protected by Section 7, and the employer therefore violated the NLRA by firing Runion.
+The board ordered Cooper Tire to reinstate Runion and pay him back wages.
+The employer appealed to the Eighth Circuit Court of Appeals.

 In a 2:1 decision, the appellate court deferred to the board’s decision and affirmed it.
 The majority cited as support a 2006 decision in which the board reinstated, with back pay, an individual fired for racially offensive conduct on a picket line.
 In that case, as African-American replacement workers passed the picket line, the picketer advanced toward them with both middle fingers extended and screamed racial slurs.
 The board concluded that this behavior was protected by Section 7, and therefore the employer violated the NLRA by firing the vulgar bigot in Airo Die Casting, Inc., 347 NLRB 810 (2006).